theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/requirements-and-installation/system-requirements.md

 **SharePoint Server System**

-- Microsoft SharePoint Server version 2010, 2013 or 2016.
-All versions incl.
-Foundation are supported.
+- Microsoft SharePoint Server, Foundation, Standard or Enterprise Edition, version 2013, 2016, or 2019.
+SharePoint 2010 is not actively supported any longer!
 - In an SharePoint farm the installation must be executed on the SharePoint server hosting the Central Administration.
 - The **SharePoint Administration service** must be started to be able the install ERPConnect Services.
 - The **SharePoint Timer service** must be started to be able the install ERPConnect Services.
 - On a SharePoint server the **Microsoft SharePoint Foundation Web Application Service** must be started to be able to start the ERPConnect Service.
-- .NET-Framework 4.5.2
+- .NET-Framework 4.5.2 (SP2010-2016)
+- .NET-Framework 4.7.2 (SP2019)

 **Privileges**